Studying English in New Zealand

 Aspects to compare when choosing an English course include…

 Pick a school that offers a program to fit your travel time.
-There is no need to enroll for 25 weeks – often only 6-8 weeks suffice!
+There is no need to enrol for 25 weeks – often only 6-8 weeks suffice!

 This is a critical consideration, especially if you are planning to study part-time and work on the side.
 Pick a school that offers hours that will not interfere with your working hours.
 Employers will not adapt their store hours to your schedule; you have to get free time during general working hours.